Leonardo de Souza: Karting

-Leonardo de Souza was born in Curitiba.
-He began racing karts in 1999 at age 13, where he won three South Brazilian championships in 2001, 2003 and 2004, besides the State championships of Parana and Santa Catarina in 2001 and 2003 respectively.
+De Souza was born in Curitiba.
+He began racing karts in 1999 at the age of 13, where he won three South Brazilian championships in 2001, 2003 and 2004, besides the State championships of Parana and Santa Catarina in 2001 and 2003 respectively.

 Formula Renault and Formula Three

-In 2005 and 2006 he competed in the Brazilian Formula Renault with his own team, Kemba Racing.
+In 2005 and 2006, de Souza competed in the Brazilian Formula Renault with his own team, Kemba Racing.
 In 2007, with the extinction of the series he and the team didn't compete anywhere during the season, only returning to the track in 2008 in the South American Formula 3, where he scored regularly in the last three stages of the championship in Santa Cruz do Sul (RS), Curitiba (PR) and Interlagos (SP) and ending the year in ninth place.
-In 2009 he and the team saw their first win at their home track in Curitiba, unfortunately the lack of better performances due to mechanical failures hurt their fight in the championship and he could only finish the season again in the ninth place.
+In 2009, he and the team saw their first win at their home track in Curitiba, unfortunately the lack of better performances due to mechanical failures hurt their fight in the championship and he could only finish the season again in the ninth place.